System Design Space

 Common mistakes in choosing a DBMS

-Choose a database only based on hype, without a workload profile and SLA.
+Choose a database based on hype, without a workload profile and service-level requirements.

 Premature sharding before vertical scaling and indexes are exhausted.